sathira10/oop-exam/notes/part3_csharp_oop.md

 ### This Keyword

-This keyword is a reference to the current instance of the class.
+`this` keyword is a reference to the current instance of the class.
 Can be used inside the constructor or other methods.

 ```c#
 class Rectangle